Developing a Practice of Contemplation

 A public speaker, author, energetic healer, and woodworker.
 Many appearances on radio and television, including The Story of God with Morgan Freeman, Dr. Oz, Angels Among Us, NBC national news, and PBS.
 Articles in numerous magazines, blogs, and papers.

-1 comments on “Developing a Practice of Contemplation
+1 comment on “Developing a Practice of Contemplation

 1. Practice of Contemplation” offers a serene journey into the depths of introspection and self-discovery.
 This insightful piece illuminates the transformative power of contemplative practice in our daily lives.
 Thank you for sharing such a profound perspective on nurturing inner peace and mindfulness.